dorkerdevil/Azorult-hunter/README.md

 # Azorult-Hunter

 Azorult C&amp;C Hunter is a threat detection tool written in bash onliner and nuclei YAML rule.
-Note - you can use it with your own ip range / personal scans not just dependent on the api.
+You can use it with your own ip range / personal scans not just dependent on the Api.

 ## Requirements